visciang/mbs/README.md

 - language independent (polyglot monorepo)
 - checksum based diff detection
 - sandboxed build
-- no development environment on your machine, just docker
+- no development environment on your machine, just docker (and the possibility the execute a container in privileged mode)

 ## Vision